JEAN BAUDRILLARD and the HYPERREAL

 But what Baudrillard wants us to understand is that all of us, not just these early-adopting virtual ‘residents’, are disappearing into a world of simulacra: that in terms of Western culture, the reality principle (realitätsprinzip) is in irreversible retreat, the territory rotting away to rags and shreds clinging to various points of the map.

 Baudrillard’s work is itself coolly psychedelic, giving us the same sense of dizzying replication that we love in doppelgänger stories and much science fiction.
 He was not the only prophet of our deracinated Age of Artificiality, of course.
 As a theorist of media and mediation he has a lot in common with Marshal McLuhan – whom he knew and collaborated with.
-Not to mention Leo Strauss, with his prescription of a system of delusion designed to reverse the ‘disaster’ of the enlightenment and re-occult the human faculty of reason.
+His theory of simulation carries a sly post-modernist echo, to my ears, of Leo Strauss, with his prescription of a system of delusion designed to reverse the ‘disaster’ of the enlightenment and re-occult the human faculty of reason.

 Probably his greatest modern forerunner in articulating these themes was the novelist Philip K Dick, working through the genre of science fiction.
 The screenplay for Blade Runner, based on Dick’s Do Androids Dream of Electric Sheep? was in production at the precise time that Baudrillard published the work for which he is most admired.
 The freelance killer Rick Deckard, hired to track down and terminate a group of rogue replicants, sees himself as one of the remnants of a human reality defending itself against rogue simulacra, which he views merely as malfunctioning equipment.
 The moment when he realizes that he too is a Nexus 6 series replicant, implanted with memories which are not his own, is essentially hyperreal, and embodies in archetypal and dramatic form the precession of simulacra, the coming change in the human condition.